web-goddess/MUGicalNode/README.md

   * The retention period on the queue is set to 23 hours, which ensures that if something goes wrong, it gets purged before it runs again the next day.
   * The default visibility timeout on the queue is set to 5 minutes.
   * After 3 failed attempts to retrieve events, the group is sent to a dead letter queue.
+* Make sure the region in the lambda matches the one where you set up your SQS queue and your parameter store!
+* Make sure your lambda execution role has permissions to access the parameter store!
 * You need to set up a CloudWatch rule for each city to trigger the lambda to run on a cron schedule.
   * The target should be set to your lambda function.
   * You should configure the input to pass in a constant (JSON text): `{"targetlocation": "Brisbane"}`